-The portion of Area 2 not being used for one of the design competition winning buildings will be used for different activities including a weekend market, plus a temporary car parking space while design work continues.
+The 'transition' site continues to be used for different activities including a weekend market, plus a temporary car parking space while design work continues.
 One of the possibilities is a temporary tensile fabric structure, which is discussed further under interim uses.